 Harnessing evo-ecological measures of non-equilibrium for a changing world

 Inference of community dynamics that accounts for non-equilibrium historical complexities needs to expand empirical dimensions beyond species abundances and diversities to include axes of information that are historically dynamic with respect to generative models that link spatial-temporal processes and regional genetics patterns across and between species.
-Although comparative historical demographic models are advancing [56–60], testing community-scale hypotheses with milti-taxa data would be profoundly improved and enriched if population genetic model were grounded in macroecological and biogeographic theory.
+Although comparative historical demographic models are advancing [56–60], testing community-scale hypotheses with multi-taxa data would be profoundly improved and enriched if population genetic model were grounded in macroecological and biogeographic theory.
 Conversely, it has been long recognized that models in community ecology have been overly reliant on ahistorical patterns, such as the species abundance distribution, which are by themselves often insufficient for distinguishing competing models of assembly [27, 28].
 The field is ready to fully merge these two approaches using the wetlab, bioinformatic, and theoretical-conceptual approaches we have promoted here.
 The time is right to do so as biodiversity scientists must face an increasingly non-equilibrium world and its consequences for our fundamental understanding of what forces govern the diversity of life and how we can best harmonize human activities with it.

 Boxes